Programmers-Paradise/CodeMatics/Problems/Questions/README.md

 - Statistical
 - Machine Learning

 to enhance understanding,implementation and programming skills of individuals.

+These questions(Concepts) are derived from the Resources created by Gnosvia(AI/ML) Club of Programmers Paradise Technical Society, Individuals are guided to learn the concept and answer by creating a equivalent program(code) as a solutions(Implementation)

 ## Contribution